hyunnnchoi/ELIS/README.md

-# ELIS: Embedding Learning Input-output Sequences
+# ELIS: Efficient LLM Iterative Scheduling System with Response Length Predictor

 A complete pipeline for generating training data for embedding models from LLM inference outputs.
 This project processes the lmsys-chat-1m dataset, generates completions using vLLM, and creates training data by slicing outputs into progressive token chunks.